Quuppa Compatible Tag

 • Leds mask: 0x01 (Led 1)

 Note: In the LEDs peripheral configuration the last byte represents the RGB Color and the LEDs enable mask.
-This byte is interpreted as a bitmask should be formatted as follows:
+This byte is interpreted as a bitmask and should be formatted as follows:

 BIT 7 BIT 6 BIT 5 BIT 4 BIT 3 BIT 2 BIT 1 BIT 0